Mooring bridles and lines

 When on anchor, we all use a bridle.
 The bridle consists of two lines, running from the bows to the anchor chain.
 They are attached to the chain via a hook, Dyneema loop or otherwise.
 Purpose of the bridle is to stop the boat from swinging too much, taking the load off the anchor windlass and to absorb shock loads.
 We have added rubber mooring compensators for additional load absorption.
 The length of each part of the bridle should be equal to the distance between the two cleats on deck.

 It is important to use a line that has a lot of stretch.
 Nylon 3-strand or Polyester 3- strand is ok.
 A not too thick polyester double braided line (we have 16mm) will do too.
 Note that stretch values given for a line are relative to the breaking strength of the line.
 A thicker line has less stretch than a thinner line under the same load!
 Suggested line diameters for cruising catamarans are as follows:

 When on a mooring, I usually see two single lines running from each bow to the mooring line eye and back to the boat.
 In principle this is ok, but I see a lot of issues with this setup.

 As explained above, doubled lines have less stretch than single lines.
 Also, the line between the mooring blocks and mooring eye is relative short too.
 All in all, there is little shock load absorption.
-During the last recent wind reversal which causes high waves here on Bonaire, there were several boats in trouble because the mooring blocks moved or the steel brackets were pulled out of the concrete blocks.
+During the last recent wind reversal which caused high waves here on Bonaire, there were several boats in trouble because the mooring blocks moved or the steel brackets were pulled out of the concrete blocks.
 All caused by too little shock absorption.

 Make sure to use lines with a lot of stretch and when doubled, use a smaller diameter.
 I see boats using old Dyneema halyards as mooring lines and 26mm thick mooring lines doubled for a 20 ton Cat.
 That is just asking for trouble.